gitdeath/jellyfin-rffmpeg-swarm/README.md

 -   To use the default chapter mode, use: `"{path}" comchap`

 Logs for all post-processing jobs are stored in `/config/logs/post-processing_YYYY-MM-DD.log`.

+## Default Hardware Acceleration

+This project automatically configures Jellyfin for Intel Quick Sync Video (QSV) hardware acceleration to provide excellent transcoding performance out-of-the-box.

+The default settings are conservative to ensure broad compatibility with most Intel CPUs that support QSV (approximately 7th generation and newer).

+### Improving Performance on Newer Hardware

+If your server and worker nodes have newer Intel CPUs (e.g., 9th generation or newer), you can often achieve better performance or efficiency by enabling more advanced transcoding features.

+You can customize these settings in the Jellyfin dashboard under **Dashboard -> Playback -> Transcoding**.
+For example, on supported hardware, you may want to enable:

+-   **Intel Low-Power HEVC hardware encoder**

+Always test changes to ensure stability with your specific hardware.

 ## Architecture Deep Dive: The Embedded NFS Server